binerogroup/documentation/networking/load-balancer/general-concept/listeners.rst

-A load balancer can have several listeners, a common setup would be to listen on both port 80/tcp and port 443/tcp when load balancing connections to a web application that runs on both http and https protocols.
+A load balancer can have several listeners, a common setup would be to listen on both port 80/tcp and port 443/tcp when load balancing connections to a web application that runs on both HTTP and HTTPS protocols.

 Each listener will forward requests to a pool, the members of the pool can be the same but they are defined on each pool as they might use different health checkers.

 The main option for the listener is what protocol to use.
-There are 5 protocols
+The protocols
 available:

 - TCP, this is a standard TCP connection (basically a port proxy).
 Its not